Well apples are sweet and peaches are good

 Watermelons basically need three things to grow: sun and water, and bees for pollination.
 They’re ready for hand picking in about three months.

 By the way, please give me a melon with seeds.
-Those other ones, which Hillers also carries, are a relatively modern creation.
+Those other ones are a relatively modern creation.
 And spitting out the seeds is half the fun, right?
 I just think the old kind taste better.
 But if you want to know, seedless melons are actually sterile hybrids made by crossing male and female pollen and flowers.
 Sort of like mules, produced by crossing a horse and donkey.

 Let’s get back to the tasting.
 Simple is best, but I also enjoy watermelons in a variety of ways, including cubed on spears, with basil and cherry tomatoes.
 They also make a nice shake: blend up some melon pieces, non-fat lemon yogurt, strawberries, bananas and voila!
 A yummy, nutritious potation.
 Something a bit more, ah, adult?
 How about a special mojito?
 Mix a little fresh mint, watermelon puree, cherry syrup, pinch of sugar, lime juice and lots of rum.
 That’s good.